nodejs/node/doc/api/worker_threads.md

 - Native add-ons can only be loaded from multiple threads if they fulfill [certain conditions][Addons worker support].

-Currently, the following differences also exist until they are addressed:

-- The [`inspector`][] module is not available yet.

 Creating `Worker` instances inside of other `Worker`s is possible.

 Like [Web Workers][] and the [`cluster` module][], two-way communication can be